 These costs do not include accommodation, meals, scuba diving or activities while you are there.
 You will find that food is very affordable on the island, however, accommodation is pricey for Indonesia.
 Especially if you choose one of the handfuls of dive lodges.

 We stayed at the Raja Ampat Dive Lodge on Mansuar Island, rooms there run approximately $300 per night for a double room that includes A/C and wifi.
 They also have meal plans and options for dive packages.

 Raja Ampat Dive Lodge

-During my trip we used the Raja Ampat Dive Lodge as a base to not only explore the area but also to soak in the remoteness of these islands.
-The lodge is beautiful on a private beach with no other resorts in site.
+During my trip, we used the Raja Ampat Dive Lodge as a base to not only explore the area but also to soak in the remoteness of these islands.
+The lodge is beautiful on a private beach with no other resorts on the site.

 Check prices and read reviews: Raja Ampat Dive Lodge